2026 04 28 Thumbnail

 The savings exist — they’re stuck in a 2022 contract.
 Watch the $35-to-$50 NDP shelf this fall.

 The full AWIB carries 2 community debates this window with facts, assessment, and the unverified debates watchlist.
-Read them all on Patreon →
+Read them all in The Brief →

 Floor erosion is the gap between a bottle’s all-time high auction price and what it is actually selling for now.
 Van Winkle Special Reserve 12-Year — better known as Lot B — peaked at $1,800 at auction in March 2023, near the top of the pandemic-era bourbon bubble.
 It sold at Whisky Auctioneer this week for $1,150, which is 36.1% below that peak.
 That $650 decline from peak is more than double the MSRP of most bottles in today’s Chase.